 A common tower outage as defined in Section 4.1.1.1 of the ERCOT Planning Guides where both circuits must be taken out of servce for a maintenance outage.
 These contingency scenarios will be categorized in the ERCOT contingency database as ERCOT_98.

 Single and multiple element contingencies, not covered by automatic contingency processing capabilities of the various power-flow applications and not fitting the definition of ERCOT_1, for transmission facilities between 60 kV and 100 kV that produce the most severe system results or impacts.
 These will be categorized in the ERCOT contingency database as ERCOT_NonBES.

+Contingencies representing the outage of a Large Load as described in Section 6.10 of the ERCOT Planning Guide.
+These contingency events will be categorized in the ERCOT contingency database as ERCOT_LL.

 ERCOT shall submit: